istvanballok/gardener/docs/deployment/getting_started_locally.md

 k port-forward -n shoot--local--local deployment/plutono 3000
 ```

-## Remote Local Setup with a locked down "jail" environment
+## Remote Local Setup with a locked-down "jail" environment

 A variant of the remote local setup provides a locked down "jail" environment to
-try out Gardener in a safe way.
+allow to try out Gardener in a safe way.

 ```shell
 k apply -f docs/deployment/content/remote-local-setup-with-jail.yaml
 ```

-To enter the jail:
+To enter the jail: (please try to break out and then open an issue to collect
+your bounty :))

 ```shell
 k exec -it remote-local-setup-with-jail-0 -- docker exec -it prison "docker exec -it jail 'tmux a'"
 ```

-You can also enter this environment as a citizen, check the prison from outside
+You can also enter this environment as a citizen, to see what is happening
-and see what is happening inside the jail.
+inside and outside the jail.

 ```shell
 k exec -it remote-local-setup-with-jail-0 -- sh